marinade-finance/delegation-strategy-2/glossary.md

 Version of the Solana client used by a given validator.

 ## Vote account
-Keypair, represented publicly by a public key that is a unique to a given validator and corresponds to the identity that the validator is using to vote to achieve consensus on-chain.  (to be reworded / check how Solana labs talk about it )
+Keypair, represented publicly by a public key that is a unique to a given validator and corresponds to the identity that the validator is using to vote to achieve consensus on-chain.